-ART 393-3 (BC=5) (4-0-2) 15 weeks Contemporary 2D Strategies and Technologies II te: ART 391, ART 231 or ART 241. include use of life models. e for challenge.
+ART 393-3 (BC=5) (4-0-2) 15 weeks Contemporary 2D Strategies and

-A project based studio course introducing students to fundamental concepts, techniques and strategies, for twodimensional contemporary art practices.
-Course will address and consider new veloping technologies and media raditional, contemporary, and tal approaches to 2D artwork. /ill use digital, mechanical, and eks on an individual problem roach.
-You have more ity to set visual and conceptual and to extend your visual cess e: ART 343. include use of life models. e for challenge.
+A project based studio course introducing students to fundamental concepts, techniques and strategies, for two-dimensional contemporary art practices.
+Course will address and consider new and developing technologies and media as well as traditional, contemporary, and experimental approaches to 2D artwork.
+Students will use digital, mechanical, and hand tools.

-(BC=5) eks ntinued.
-Prerequisite: ART 441.
+Prerequisite: ART 391, ART 231 or ART 241.
 Note: May include use of life models.
 Not eligible for challenge.